Museo Soumaya: Critical reception

-Mexican president Felipe Calderón praised the museum as a place where "Mexicans can learn about the great masters of all time".
 Slim himself described the museum as his attempt to increase the "humanistic capital" of Mexico City.
 He has noted that since many Mexicans cannot afford to travel to Europe to view art collections there, it was important to house a prestigious collection of European art in Mexico itself.
 Some commentators, including Larry King, have predicted that the museum will cause an increase in the number of tourists from the United States who visit Mexico City.

 Headlines such as "Carlos Slim's Xanadu?: Reactions to the World's Richest Man's Overweening New Museo Soumaya", "Emperor's New Museum", and "Photos: World's Richest Man Opens World's Flashiest Museum" reflect criticisms of Carlos Slim as a business man, the quality of the work exhibited, and the quality of the building.